 Before the emergence of patriarchal dominance hierarchies, the scapegoat was a symbol of perfection.
-Rather than purging an unacceptable quality or person, sacrificing a scapegoat was an attempt to recognize and mend the clan’s failure to witness the interdependency of life.
+Rather than purging an unacceptable quality or person, sacrificing a scapegoat was an attempt to recognize and mend the social group’s failure to witness the interdependency of life.
 The scapegoat sacrifice was an expression of their willingness to incorporate “evil and death along with life and goodness into a single, grand, unifying pattern.”1 In contrast, patriarchal dominance hierarchies use scapegoating as “a concrete expression of radical status difference.”2 The lower you are in the hierarchy, the greater the likelihood of being scapegoated.

 “psychic fragments which have split off owing to traumatic influences or certain incompatible tendencies….
 Complexes interfere with the intentions of the will and disturb the conscious performance….
 They appear and disappear according to their own laws; they can temporarily obsess consciousness, or influence speech and action in an unconscious way.
 In a word, complexes behave like independent beings….”3